 It allows students to apply M.A. level credit units, completed at CIHS with a passing grade, to the Ph.D. (all programs).
 Thus, students will enter their respective Ph.D. programs in Advanced Status.
-This means that they can apply selected courses (and the 4 credit units for each course) from their M.A. program toward their Ph.D. degree.
+This means that they can apply selected courses (and the 4-credit units for each course) from their M.A. program toward their Ph.D. degree.

-List of courses (4 credit units each) that can be applied from the M.A. to the Ph.D.
+List of courses (4-credit units each) that can be applied from the M.A. to the Ph.D.

-- 1. CIHS Core Courses: - Academic Writing (4 credit units); - Consciousness Studies (4 credit units); - Intro to Integral Studies (4 credit units); - Counseling & Communication Skills OR Spiritual Coaching (4 credit units); - Spiritual Education (4 credit units) (Several options available.
-See page 55) - 2.
-Elective Courses: - A maximum of 8 credit units of related M.A. coursework toward their Ph.D. degree.
+1. CIHS Core Courses:

+- Academic Writing for the Human Sciences (4-credit units); - Consciousness Studies (4-credit units): - Intro to Integral Studies (4-credit units); - Counseling & Communication Skills OR Spiritual Coaching (4-credit units); - Spiritual Education (4-credit units)

+2. Elective Courses:

+• A maximum of 8-credit units of related M.A. coursework toward their Ph.D. degree.
 The transferred credits will thus count toward the 94 doctoral credit units required for graduation.
-Potential transferable course-work must be approved by the Program Director and Academic Dean.
+Potential transferable coursework must be approved by the Program Director and Academic Dean.

 This policy is applicable for current CIHS students including those entering the program for the first time at the M.A. level.
-Students who did not complete an M.A. at CIHS may petition transfer of credits via the Transfer Credit Policy (see the page 43 of the Catalog).
+Students who did not complete an M.A. at CIHS are not eligible.
+However, they may petition transfer of credits via the Transfer Credit Policy (see the page 43 of the Catalog).